Home

 Fortran: Continued Development

 The year 2003 marked the beginning of the modern Fortran with object-oriented programming support.
-Fortran 2003 saw the introduction of new features such as input/output enhancement, data manipulation enhancement, procedure pointers, among others.
+Fortran 2003 saw the introduction of new features such as input/output enhancement, data manipulation enhancement, and procedure pointers, among others.

 In 2010, Fortran 2008 came into existence.
 It was a minor upgrade, involving correction and clarification of the Fortran 2003 while including some new capabilities.
 These capabilities included sub-modules, Coarray Fortran, and the contiguous attribute.